JMP-Classroom/jmp-tl-c-01/20_07_02/hw_sheet.md

     It calculates **HCF** (**PGCD**) of two integers (for both positive and negative integers).

-    *DON'T use the simplified formula, unless for testing.*
+    :no_entry: *DON'T use the simplified formula, unless for testing.*

 - `int lcm(int a, int b)`

     It calculate the **LCM** (*Lowest common multiple*) of two numbers.

-    *DON'T use the simplified formula, unless for testing.*
+    :no_entry: *DON'T use the simplified formula, unless for testing.*

 - `int n_digits(long long int n)`